 Research other methods of prioritization and switch it up.
 Try something new if your current system isn’t giving you the most productivity or directing you towards your goals.

-Now that you have your priorities, goals, and tasks aligned, you will want to incorporate some time management tricks geared to help you switch hats smoothly and make the most of your day.
+Now that you have your priorities, goals, and tasks aligned, you will want to incorporate some time management tricks geared to help you, the busy landlord, switch hats smoothly and make the most of your day.

 Batch Similar Tasks Together